Running Automotive Image Builder from a container

 Running Automotive Image Builder from a container¶

-The Automotive SIG maintains a container image that you can use to run automotive-image-builder
+The Automotive SIG maintains a container image that you can use to run automotive-image-builder in the

 automotive-image-builder Quay.io repo.
 This